FulongLi/fulongli.github.io/_pages/about.md

 My digital legacy...

+“Could someone in the future transform my website into a digital avatar of me?”

+BTW, If you are aliens, time travelers, or espers, please contact me now!

 ## About Me

 I’m **Dr. Fulong Li**, a Power Electronics Engineer and Researcher currently working in the UK.